Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Method

 \section{Method}

-In this section, we start by presenting the whole pipeline for our proposed calibration-free raw image denoising.
-We then present our reparameterized noise removal (RepNR) block.
-The whole denoising pipeline is described in \figref{fig:archs}.
+This section commences with an overview of the complete pipeline for our proposed raw image denoising with implicit calibration.
+Subsequently, we introduce our Reparameterized Noise Removal (RepNR) block.
+The comprehensive denoising pipeline is illustrated in \figref{fig:archs}.